chris-greening/spyrograph/README.md

 [Official docs](https://spyrograph.readthedocs.io/en/latest/)

 ## Key Features
 - Expressive and consistent syntax
 - Robust underlying mathematics
 - Beginner _and_ expert friendly
-- No third-party installations required
+- `numpy` is the only required third-party installation
 - Clear visualizations and animations
 - Flexible to a wide range of usecases
 - Lightweight, just plug and play